Key takeaways

 4. Keep a central record

-This record becomes the single source of truth for who holds authority, what kind, and for how long.
-Ensure it’s accessible to teams handling contracts, approvals, compliance, or audits.
+Once you define roles and limits, capture this information in a central record — often called a delegation of authority (DoA) matrix.
+This becomes the single source of truth for who holds authority, what kind, and for how long.
+Make it accessible to teams handling contracts, approvals, compliance, or audits.

 5. Draft a formal authorization document